-Follow up emails are essential in business, sales, and networking.
-Many people shy away from follow up emails, feeling that they’re nagging or bothering the recipient.
-The truth is that people are busy and unless you follow up, we are liable to forget people we met, events we want to attend, or promised introductions.
-If you need to “ping” someone, try one of these follow up email subject lines.
+Follow-up emails are essential in business, sales, and networking.
+Many people shy away from follow-up emails, feeling that they’re nagging or bothering the recipient.
+The truth is that people are busy and unless you follow up, you are liable to forget people you’ve met, events you want to attend, or promised introductions.
+If you need to “ping” someone, or if you’re simply trying to solidify a connection you recently made, try one of these follow-up email subject lines.

 - Following up from the Small Business Expo